 You are not alone.
 At River Post-Traumatic Stress Services (RPTSS) Program, our treatment team is comprised of specialized trauma therapists.
 Our team is trained and experienced in the use of Cognitive Processing Therapy (CPT).
 CPT is an evidence based protocol approved by the Department of Defense for effective treatment of PTSD and related disorders.
 Our team is also trained in Critical Incident Stress Debriefing (CISD).
 CISD is designed to help those in the immediate aftermath of a traumatic experience to process the event and provide supportive services.

 We provide services in a private, non-judgmental, safe environment to facilitate healing.
 We practice holistic treatment which honors and respects individuals in the context of their overall health, cultural identity, relationships, careers and other factors important to healing.

 For those receiving VA benefits, a referral from the VA is required.
 For all others, a referral is recommended but not required.

-Please contact River Community Wellness Program at 315.482.1277 for an appointment or more information.
+Please contact River Post-Traumatic Stress Services Program at 315.482.1277 for an appointment or more information.

 Accessible by boat and car, we pride ourselves on delivering high quality inpatient care, emergency services and outpatient services for routine and diagnostic testing.
 River Family Health Center offers a variety of primary care services, on premise, for the entire family.
 Our Ambulatory Surgical Unit offers same day surgery on an outpatient basis for a number of specialties.
 River Hospital Convenient Care offers same day non-emergency appointments